andreasschrade/andreasschrade.github.com/_posts/2019-01-13-android-battery-optimisations.md

 In case that you want to trigger a specific action at a specific time, you can still make use of `AlarmManager`.
 `setAndAllowWhileInIdle()` and `setExactAndAllowHileIdle()` get executed in time <i>even when the device is in Doze Mode.</i>
 However, it is not possible to trigger a network call via a while-idle alarm when the device is in Doze Mode!
 A network request would lead to an `UnknownHostException`.
-If you want to make a network call from the background, you should use `JobScheduler` or `WorkManager`.
+If you want to make a network call from the background, you should use `JobScheduler` or <a href="https://www.andreasschrade.com/android-how-to-workmanager">WorkManager</a>.

 In case that your time-critical action needs to get triggered from the backend, you should make use of <a href="https://firebase.google.com/docs/cloud-messaging/" target="_blank">Firebase Cloud Messaging (FCM)</a>.
 By using <a href="https://firebase.google.com/docs/cloud-messaging/admin/send-messages" target="_blank">high-priority messages</a> through FCM, you can deliver and process messages immediately, even in Doze Mode.
 Please make only use of high-priority messages if the message is really time-critical and requires the user's immediate interaction (like a messaging app).
 In this case, the affected app gets temporary access to network services and partial wakelocks.